-Alloy Quenched & Tempered (Q&T) Steel Plate
+Alloy Quenched and Tempered (Q and T) Steel Plate

 Kloeckner Metals specializes in alloy quenched and tempered steel and routinely supplies it in a variety of grades and thicknesses alongside custom processing capabilities.